gbogard/api/library/src/main/resources/a-tour-of-scala/4-more-on-expressions/content.md

 #### How values are evaluated

-Let's say we have sone values
+Let's say we have some values

 ```scala
 val x = 10